Exactly What To Say (Summary And Review)

 Lesson #7: Share positive news more frequently over negative news.

-It’s essential to stay authentic and honest when delivering news.
-If the news is negative, provide a solution or plan of action to address the problem.
+It’s also crucial to stay authentic and honest when delivering news.
+If the news is negative, don’t avoid it; instead, provide a solution or plan of action to address the problem.
+For example, “Although we faced some delays, the good news is we’ve implemented a new process to ensure faster delivery times moving forward.”

-Showing the prospect that you are willing to take action and are invested in the conversation will demonstrate your commitment.
+Showing that you are willing to take action and are invested in the conversation demonstrates your commitment to their needs and concerns.
+This builds confidence in your reliability and integrity.

 Lesson #8: Prospects don’t want to be sold.

-• “Would you want an extra pair of this thing?”
+• “Would you want an extra pair of this item?”

-• “Would you feel good if you had more features in this product?”
+• “Would you feel good having more features in this product?”

-• “Do you have more questions about this?
+• “Do you have more questions?
 Don’t hesitate to ask.”

 Lesson #9: Convince your prospects to open both their hearts and wallets.